-In addition, graduates interested in acquiring the LPCC must receive a passing score on the National Clinical Mental Health Counselor Examination (NCMHCE) and the California Law and Ethics Exam.
+Requirements for licensure as a Licensed Professional Clinical Counselor is separate from (but overlaps with) requirements for the MS in Counseling with a specialization in College Counseling.
+Once completing the Master's Degree, graduates will need to apply for Associate Status and accrue 3000 hours under the supervision of a licensed practitioner as well as pass licensure exams.
+Graduates interested in acquiring the LPCC must receive a passing score on the National Clinical Mental Health Counselor Examination (NCMHCE) and the California Law and Ethics Exam.
 By law, it must be taken after all other licensure requirements.